prepare.blog

 • A basic siphon pump or spigot (~$8).

-$75–200 — Two-week resilience:
+$75–200 — two-week resilience:

 • 55-gallon drum with bung wrench and hand pump (~$90 total).